 - Clean the eyelids with a gauze with tap water.
 Wipe from the outside to the inside toward the nose.

-- Make sure that the air inside the house is not too dry when the heater is turned on.
+- Make sure that the air inside your house is not too dry when the heater is turned on.
 For example, hang a bucket of water to the heater and fill the bucket regularly.

 - Avoid rooms with air conditioning or airblowers.
 These devices produce a dry airflow, which extra irritates the eyes.